 He said if an account is offshore in a private jurisdiction, such as Switzerland, that it is almost impossible for him to locate the assets.
 He said that about the only way he can find assets offshore is to obtain the home, office and cellular telephone records of the opposing party.
 If they have called the offshore bank, it leaves a path to the bank.
 So, therefore, the secret is to only contact the bank by secure email, Internet or by calling the bank from a telephone from which you are not easily associated.

-Step 1 in opening an account is to have a sizable deposit available.
+Step 1 in opening a Swiss bank account is to have a sizable deposit available.
 Most banks require a deposit starting at $1 million USD.
 Some banks will allow accounts with a $500,000 USD opening balance.
 Some banks will accept a lower deposit if necessary.
-If much less of a deposit is available, there are many h2, safe Caribbean banks that have strict privacy laws.
-Contact Companies Incorporated for details and to obtain specific recommendations by calling 1-800-830-1055 or +1-661-253-3303.
+However, if much less of a deposit is available, there are many safe Caribbean banks that have strict privacy laws.
+Contact General Corporate Services, Inc. for details and to obtain specific recommendations by calling 1-888-338-9868 or +1-661-253-3303.

 To apply please call or complete the number on this page.